**last updated December 30, 2017**

 - Lastly, the proportion of books available for sale are never going to exactly mimic the distribution of books on Amazon.
 Niche, non-fiction titles typically have much smaller print runs than mass market fiction titles.
 As such, your odds of finding penny books at your local thrift store may be higher than 1-in-3, simply because there are many more of these books in existence.

-As we get further into 2017, be sure to check back here regularly for market updates.
-This data will keep you informed as to how the market ebbs and flows.
+Thanks for following along as we monitored the market in 2017!
 When you rely on your instincts, you may trick yourself into believing that the market is better or worse than it actually is.
 Of course, your local market may change as new scouters enter the market and compete for your town’s limited resources.
 Or perhaps your thrift stores may begin to sell their own books online.
-This market analysis will help you understand how the book market – at a macro level – is changing over time.
+This market analysis hopefully helped you understand how the book market – at a macro level – changed over time.

 Do you have questions about the analysis, or have other data points you’d like for me to include in future reports?
 Do you agree with the data, or vehemently disagree?
 Please share your thoughts in the comments below!